Whether you’re newly retired or have been doing this a while, find details about your Medicare plan options as a state employee.

 When you retire, you’ll have three plan design options to choose from with your employer: Health Plan Medicare, Medicare Advantage, and Medicare Plus.

-Visit ETF’s It’s Your Choice site to enroll or make changes to your current elections.
+Visit ETF’s website to enroll or make changes to your current elections.